These are a popular form of dental treatment which is undertaken to treat tooth decay, damaged or cracked teeth.

 A dental filling is completed via a local anaesthetic.
 The dentist then repairs the tooth, e.g. removes any decay and the area around it before applying the filling material.

 The tooth is then cleaned and the filling material inserted into the cavity.
-A further addition is a sealant which is applied to your tooth to prevent any further risk of tooth decay.

 The dentist will advise you about the best way of caring for your filling and dental hygiene in general.